SojiLasaki/OTG---OnTheGo/readme.txt

 - Create a root folder (name this folde "hackathon)
 - Create a folder named "datasets"
 - Clone repositotry into root folder
+- Work in respective folder.

+######## NOTICE #########

+If you need to use a large sized model, please push to a google drive and paste the link to the google drive in the instructions with instructions of the folder structure.
+Any added large files should stay out of the git file to avoid pushing extremely heay filss to the repositotry.

 ````````````````````````````
 Team Members - Role